- The Cover Sheet

 As with code, voluminous examples of sample output are usually best left to appendices or omitted altogether.

 There are some obvious questions which this chapter will address.
 How many of the original goals were achieved?
 Were they proved to have been achieved?
-Did the program/hardware/theory really work?
+Did the program, hardware, or theory really work?

 Assessors are well aware that large programs will very likely include some residual bugs.
 It should always be possible to demonstrate that a program works in simple cases and it is instructive to demonstrate how close it is to working in a really ambitious case.